chloemurdock/chloemurdock.github.io/_posts/2020-11-22-ingrid-mattson-said-in-islam-life-is-a-shared-journey-—-so-be-a-good-traveler.md

 layout: post
 title: Ingrid Mattson said in Islam, life is a shared journey — so be a good traveler
 date: 2020-08-16 04:15
-image: /images/screen-shot-2020-11-22-at-4.15.34-am.png
+image: /assets/images/posts/screen-shot-2020-11-22-at-4.15.34-am.png
 tags: CHQ
+category: the-chautauquan-daily
 ---
 “Be in this world as if you are a traveler” is a teaching from Islam prophet Muhammad.
 [In her lecture](https://assembly.chq.org/the-science-of-us/videos/be-in-this-world-as-if-you-are-a-traveler) of the same name, [Ingrid Mattson](https://chqdaily.com/2020/08/islamic-society-of-north-america-president-ingrid-mattson-to-bridge-differences-in-religions-communities-in-interfaith-lecture/) explored what it means from an Islamic perspective for people to be spiritually united.

 Her lecture was broadcast at 2 p.m.
 EDT Thursday, Aug.
 13, on the [CHQ Assembly Video Platform](https://assembly.chq.org/the-science-of-us/videos/be-in-this-world-as-if-you-are-a-traveler).
 Recorded in Mattson’s home in London, Ontario, her lecture aligned with the Interfaith Lecture Series theme for Week Seven, “The Spirituality of Us.”

 Mattson is the president of the Islamic Society of North America.
 She also serves as the London and Windsor Community Chair in Islamic Studies at Huron University College, the oldest affiliate college of Western University in Canada.

 In July, Mattson said she was struck by an *Architectural Digest* article that recommended [41 design shows available on streaming services](https://www.architecturaldigest.com/story/design-shows-to-binge-over-the-holidays).
 It demonstrated a new shared interest in not only spending time at home, but investing in the home and family.

 Mattson said that while there was an existing desire for consuming the latest products, this energy has been redirected into the home.
 Breadmakers.
 Swing sets.
 Swimming pools.
 Gardens.